aleen42/PersonalWiki/projectManagement/review/review.md

 - Project managers work with the project sponsors to define success for particular projects.
 - Program managers are change agents.
 - The introduction of new software makes basic tools, such as Gantt charts and network diagrams, inexpensive and easy to create.
+- Using a systems approach is critical to successful project management.

 #### False